 - Unpleasant taste in your mouth

-- Fluctuation of appetite
+- Fluctuation and loss of appetite

 Most of these side effects are manageable and not severely harmful; however, Dexedrine users should report all side effects to their doctor.
 Dangerously high doses or allergies to the drug can cause damaging and even life-threatening side effects such as: